Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Systematic Review of Robotic Hands and their Skill Repertoire

-\paragraph{Hand features} The features that we use to characterize the hand and sensor setup are: number of fingers, degrees of freedom, number of actuators, mechanism features (such as use of the palm, switching between thumb reposition and opposition, switching between abduction and adduction, switching between flexion and extension), sensor features (tactile / kinesthetic / visual feedback used or not).
-We selected these features because they are defining characteristics of the human hand and manipulation capabilities.
-At the same time, they are achievable by state-of-the-art robotic hands.
+\paragraph{Hand features} We extracted the following features, all defining characteristics of the human hand, from the articles: number of fingers, DoF, number of actuators, mechanism features (use of the palm, thumb reposition/opposition joint, abduction/adduction joints, flexion/extension joints), sensor features (tactile / kinesthetic / visual feedback used or not).

-\paragraph{Skill repertoire} We examined the papers and extracted any skills or movements that the authors claim to have generated for a real or simulated robotic hand.
-These manipulation skills were then categorized according to the taxonomy of manipulation tasks by \cite{Dollar2014Classifying}.
+\paragraph{Skill repertoire} We examined the papers and extracted any skills or movements that the authors claim to have demonstrated for a real or simulated robotic hand.
+These manipulation skills were categorized according to the taxonomy of manipulation tasks by Dollar~\cite{Dollar2014Classifying}, using the example skill Dollar provides for each leaf of the taxonomy (Fig.~5 in \cite{Dollar2014Classifying}) as the representative task for that category or an equivalent demonstrated skill.
 The taxonomy encompasses both prehensile skills, such as grasping and in-hand manipulation, and non-prehensile skills, including pushing and gestures.
 It is designed to be independent of the hand morphology.
-Furthermore, for in-hand manipulation categories (14 and 15: Contact / Motion / Within Hand / (No) Motion at Contact), we extract the degrees of freedom of an object that are manipulated.
+Furthermore, for in-hand manipulation categories (14 and 15: Contact / Motion / Within Hand / (No) Motion at Contact), we extract the number of manipulated DoF of the object.

+A skill is considered possible without demonstration in a few cases: (1) all hands are credited with category~1 (rest position); (2) all hands that can form a surface with a flat palm and its fingers are credited category~4 (open handed hold), since this provides a sufficiently large support surface, (3) all hands are credited with category~10 (holding object still), since every hand in the dataset provides at least two opposing contact points, which is sufficient for a grasp without object motion; (4) all hands with tactile feedback that can adapt to the shape of a cylindrical object were credited category~11 (sliding hand along handrail), since it is sufficient to have a tactile sensor to not apply too much force from both directions to slide along the handrail.

-\subsubsection{Risk of bias in individual studies}
+\subsubsection{Risk of Bias in Individual Studies}